Association football: Tie-breaking

 In league competitions, games may end in a draw.
 In knockout competitions where a winner is required, various methods may be employed to break such a deadlock; some competitions may invoke replays.
 A game tied at the end of regulation time may go into extra time, which consists of two further 15-minute periods.
-If the score is still tied after extra time, some competitions allow the use of penalty shootouts (known officially in the Laws of the Game as "kicks from the penalty mark") to determine which team will progress to the next stage of the tournament or be the champion.
-Goals scored during extra time periods count towards the final score of the game, but kicks from the penalty mark are only used to decide the team that progresses to the next part of the tournament, with goals scored in a penalty shootout not making up part of the final score.
+If the score is still tied after extra time, some competitions allow the use of penalty shoot-outs (previously known in the Laws of the Game as "kicks from the penalty mark") to determine which team will progress to the next stage of the tournament or be the champion.
+Goals scored during extra time periods count towards the final score of the game, but kicks from the penalty mark are only used to decide the team that progresses to the next part of the tournament, with goals scored in a penalty shoot-out not making up part of the final score.

 In competitions using two-legged matches, each team competes at home once, with an aggregate score from the two matches deciding which team progresses.
 Where aggregates are equal, the away goals rule may be used to determine the winners, in which case the winner is the team that scored the most goals in the leg they played away from home.
-If the result is still equal, extra time and potentially a penalty shootout are required.
+If the result is still equal, extra time and potentially a penalty shoot-out are required.